rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

-While researching this, one potential solution suggested that along with submitting the sitemap via [Google Search Console][google-search-console], I'd have to make individual indexing requests for each URL to encourange faster indexing.
+While researching this, one potential solution suggested that along with submitting the sitemap via [Google Search Console][google-search-console], I'd have to make individual indexing requests for each URL to encourage faster indexing.
 The problem is, I've got quite a bit of content on this site, and it'll take forever for me to click through all the links and request indexing that way.
 Naturally, I looked for a way to do this programmatically.
 Luckily, I found out that there's an [indexing API][indexing-api]